julijan/structured/README.md

 ```
 app.request.on('GET', '/greet/(userId:num)', async (ctx) => {
     const userId = ctx.args.userId as number;

     // fetch user from DB
     const user = await userModel.get(userId);
     return `Hello, ${user.name}!`;
 });
 ```
-It is safe to cast `ctx.args.userId` as `number` in above example because the route would not get executed if the second segment of the URL is not a numeric value, and in case :num modifier is used, URL-provided value is parsed to a number and you don't need to parseInt manually.
+It is safe to cast `ctx.args.userId` as `number` in above example because the route would not get executed if the second segment of the URL is not a numeric value, and in case :num modifier is used, URL-provided value is parsed to a number.

 **Doing more with less code**\